open-telemetry/opentelemetry-dotnet/test/OpenTelemetry.Tests.Stress/README.md

   sliding window of few hundreds of milliseconds.
 * `CPU Cycles/Loop` represents the average CPU cycles for each `Run()` invocation, based on a small sliding window of few hundreds of milliseconds.
+* When the stress test program exits, it displays the above results for the entire duration of the run as well.